 Cabernet Franc

-Total acres planted: 64, Bacchus, Weinbau, Gamache, Southwind
+Total acres planted: 80

 If you walk the Cabernet Franc rows in our vineyards, you will observe a difference in clusters.
 At Bacchus, the clusters are bigger with all the berries touching, while at Weinbau, the clusters are looser.
 Fittingly, Bacchus produces wonderful red fruit characteristics (strawberry, rhubarb) with potential for fresh rose petals and tea leaves.
 Weinbau’s days get hotter, so the fruit can reach a riper state, producing earthy elements like dried herbs or leather.
 At Gamache, the Cabernet Franc is fantastic – nicely restrained, with fresh cranberry-like acidity and long, dusty tannins.